regolith-linux/ilia/README.md

 # Ilia - A Desktop Executor

-Ilia provides a modal interface prompting the user to select an item from a list.
-There are various items or pages that can be selected from by specifying the desired page via a command-line parameter.
-Also, all pages can be loaded together in "all page" mode.
+Ilia is a tool for users to invoke actions such as launching apps, viewing notifications, and finding windows.
+It provides a modal interface consisting of a filter box, and a list of matching items.
+There are a set pages that can be selected from by specifying the desired page via a command-line parameter or by tab if all pages are loaded (controlled by command-line parameter).

 ![Ilia Screenshot](https://regolith-desktop.com/regolith-ilia-keybinding-window.png)

-## Status

-Ilia is in active development and should be considered `beta` quality.

 ## Features